Stochastic-Dimension Frozen Sampled Neural Network for High-Dimensional Gross-Pitaevskii Equations on Unbounded Domains: Numerical experiments

-To further highlight the computational advantage of SD-FSNN, we compare its running time against the fourth-order time-splitting spectral (TSSP) method across dimensions $d=1,\ldots,8$ for two time horizons $T=1$ and $T=10$. \Cref{fig:run_time_tssp_sdfsnn} presents the elapsed time on a logarithmic scale.
-For TSSP, we test four temporal step sizes $h \in \{0.5, 0.25, 0.125, 0.0625\}$.
-As the dimension increases, the computational cost of TSSP grows exponentially due to the tensor-product grid structure, reaching $10^5$--$10^6$\,s at $d=8$ regardless of the step size.
-Even with the coarsest step size $h=0.5$, TSSP requires over $10^4$\,s at $d=7$.
-In contrast, SD-FSNN maintains a nearly flat cost curve across all dimensions, staying below $15$\,s for both $T=1$ and $T=10$.
-At $d=8$ with $T=10$, SD-FSNN is approximately four to five orders of magnitude faster than TSSP.
-This dramatic speedup stems from the dimension-independent computational structure of SD-FSNN: the randomized spatial basis avoids constructing high-dimensional tensor-product grids, and the space-time separation reduces time integration to a low-dimensional ODE system.
-These results confirm that SD-FSNN effectively overcomes the curse of dimensionality that fundamentally limits traditional spectral methods for GPEs on unbounded domains.
+Note that the classical tensor-product Hermite spectral discretizations in TSSP for references become very expensive in memory and computation.
+The proposed stochastic-dimension sampling in SD-FSNN avoids forming the full tensor-product basis while retaining an explicit whole-space representation.
+To assess dimensional scaling, we compare the runtime of SD-FSNN with TSSP \cite{bao2005fourth} for $d=1,\ldots,8$. \Cref{fig:run_time_tssp_sdfsnn} presents the computational time on a logarithmic scale.
+For TSSP, we test spatial mesh size $h \in \{0.5, 0.25, 0.125, 0.0625\}$ with a fixed temporal step size $\Delta t = 10^{-3}$.
+As the dimension increases, the TSSP cost grows exponentially: for all four tested mesh sizes, the wall-clock time at $d=8$ reaches $10^5$--$10^6$\,s.
+Even with the coarsest mesh $h=0.5$, TSSP requires over $10^4$\,s already at $d=7$.
+In contrast, SD-FSNN maintains a nearly flat cost curve, staying below $15$\,s for both $t=1$ and $t=10$.
+At $d=8$ with $t=10$, SD-FSNN is four to five orders of magnitude faster than TSSP.
+These results indicate the alleviation of the dimensional scaling that limits traditional spectral methods for whole-space GPEs.